madgen/madgen.github.io/posts/2019-10-03-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 The `Heap`{.haskell} instance for `LeftistHeap`{.haskell} was directly on that data type.
 Consequently, the signatures of heap operations all involved `LeftistHeap`{.haskell}.
-This direct approach tends fail with property encoding fancy types.
+This direct approach tends to fail with property-encoding fancy types.

 Say we tried to make `SafeHeap rank a`{.haskell} an instance of `Heap`{.haskell}.